PRICING·April 9, 2026·8 min read·Updated Apr 29, 2026

 ✓

-A product where heavy users genuinely produce 10× more value — if a customer who uses your tool 500 times a month gets 10× more value than one who uses it 50 times, a flat rate undercharges one and overcharges the other.
+A product where heavy users genuinely get 10× more value — if a customer who uses your tool 500 times a month gets 10× more value than one who uses it 50 times, a flat rate undercharges one and overcharges the other.

 ✗